What's New!

 had gained too much power in the appointment of the emperor.
 At the beginning of July, the legions in Egypt, followed

-by those in Syria, Pannonia and Illyria chose a new emperor: Titus Flavius Vespasianus (Vespasian), the individual chosen,
+by those in Syria, Pannonia and Illyria chose a new emperor: Titus Flavius Vespasianus (Vespasian), the commander

 of the legions in Palestine, where he was trying to quell a rebellion of the Jews.